sofiabesenski4/tattoo-shop/README.md

 ## Main UX Flow
 * Let tattooers decide when they are accepting bookings/appointments.
-* Determine "Appointment" product availability from the tattooer's "shifts" which are not already booked by other "appointments".
+* Determine "Appointment" product availability from the tattooer's "Appointments"..
 * Show customers the possible appointments.
 * Let them "checkout" with their desired "Appointment" product.
 * Accept payments (for now) through e-transfer.